- Introduction

 {"input": S_R_t, "taps": [1]}

-{"initial": theta_T_post, "taps": [-1]},
+outputs_info"initial": theta_T_post, "taps": [-1]},

-{}, {}, # theta_tp1_diff, f_tp1
+{}, {},

-non_sequences=[F_tt, G_tt, N_W_inv_tt, rng_tt],
+],=[F_tt, G_tt, N_W_inv_tt, rng_tt],

 go_backwards=True,

-(theta_t_post_rev, theta_t_diff_rev, f_t_rev) = ffbs_output
+(theta_t_post_rev, theta_t_diff_rev, f_t_rev)

-theta_t_post = tt.join(0, theta_t_post_rev[::-1], [theta_T_post])
+= tt.join(0, theta_t_post_rev[::-1], [theta_T_post])

-f_t_post = tt.join(0, f_t_rev[::-1], [F_tt.T.dot(theta_T_post)])
+= tt.join(0, f_t_rev[::-1], [F_tt.T.dot(theta_T_post)]) f_t_post

-phi_W_a_post_tt = phi_W_a + N_obs_tt * 0.5
+= phi_W_a + N_obs_tt * 0.5

-phi_W_b_post_tt = phi_W_b + 0.5 * tt.square(theta_t_diff_rev).sum(0)
+phi_W_a_post_tt = phi_W_b + 0.5 * tt.square(theta_t_diff_rev).sum(0)

-phi_W_post_tt = GammaRV(phi_W_a_post_tt, phi_W_b_post_tt, rng=rng_tt, name='phi_W_post')
+phi_W_b_post_tt = GammaRV(phi_W_a_post_tt, phi_W_b_post_tt, rng=rng_tt, name='phi_W_post') phi_W_post_tt

 Simulation Example